Home » Truck Insurance »

 Their compact size and low weight make them ideal for making local and regional deliveries as well as other commercial uses.
 The need for a valid driver’s license is a key differentiator between HGVs and LGVs.
 An operator’s license, also known as an “O license,” is required if a vehicle with a GVW of more than 3.5 tons is used to transport products in connection with a business or trade.

-However, unless they are being utilized for certain reasons or under certain conditions, LGVs with a GVW between 2.5 and 3.5 tons are not required to have a license.
+However, unless they are being utilised for certain reasons or under certain conditions, LGVs with a GVW between 2.5 and 3.5 tons are not required to have a license.
 To make sure they are by licensing laws, businesses and drivers should contact the Driver and Vehicle Standards Agency (DVSA).

 Why is HGV insurance important?